dart-lang/site-www/src/_guides/language/effective-dart/usage.md

 import 'package:my_package/src/utils.dart';
 {% endprettify %}

-There is no profound reason to prefer the former—it's just shorter and we want to be consistent.
+There is no profound reason to prefer the former—it's just shorter, and we want to be consistent.

 The "within your own package's `lib` directory" part is important.
 Libraries